To Get Ahead, You Still Need to Dress Up For Work

 Dr. Karen Pine, believes casual clothes make us less focused.

-“We know the difference between professional and casual attire,” says Pine, A fashion psychologist from the University of Hertfordshire.
+“We know the difference between professional and casual attire,” says the fashion psychologist from the University of Hertfordshire.
 “When the work day is over, we go home and hop into our casual laid back clothing.
 Yoga pants and sweatshirts mean relaxation.